OutSystems/outsystems-ui/README.md

 ## About this repository

 This repository contains the code that is used to control/style the OutSystems UI patterns.
 The code is written in TypeScript🖤 and SCSS.</br>
-You can branch it and PR your changes/proposals!
+You can fork it then branch it and PR your proposals!

 ### What tools should you use?